Living In Park Hills - Rockwall’s NEWEST Community: A Complete Insider Guide

 The garage setup includes a separate single-car bay in addition to the two-car garage.
 While some buyers prefer all garage spaces together for convenience, the J-swing design here offers flexibility.
 It’s something to consider based on your vehicle size and parking preferences.

-Modern Living in Rockwall: The Driscoll by Pacesetter Homes
+Modern Living in Park Hills, Rockwall, TX: The Driscoll by Pacesetter Homes

-The Driscoll plan by Pacesetter Homes is one of the most popular layouts available in the Rockwall area and even in nearby communities like Celina.
-In Park Hills Rockwall Texas, pricing for the Driscoll starts in the mid-$500,000s, making it a strong option for buyers seeking modern design and value in a growing area.
-The decorated model home we toured is currently listed between $620,000 and $630,000, with completion expected by fall 2025.
-This gives potential homeowners the opportunity to plan ahead and secure a brand-new home in one of Rockwall’s most anticipated neighborhoods.
+The Driscoll floor plan by Pacesetter Homes is one of the most sought-after layouts in the Rockwall area, and it has also gained popularity in nearby North Texas markets like Celina.
+In Park Hills, Rockwall, TX, pricing for the Driscoll typically starts in the mid-$500,000s, positioning it as a strong option for buyers looking for modern design, functional space, and long-term value in a growing community.

 Exterior view of Park Hills Driscoll model home